Over 50 percent of the workforce will be full-time freelancers by 2027.

 Dropbox is a free cloud storage service that can be downloaded to your computer.
 It automatically syncs files like Word documents and PDFs.
 You can access your files through your Dropbox account on any internet browser.

 Plus, you can create shared folders for project collaborators, allowing your team to sync and retrieve documents from anywhere.
-As a freelancer, your computer files likely contain your livelihood, so having a reliable cloud-storage system is a must.

 Keep track of legally binding contracts with HelloSign